Center for the Advancement of Research on Eating Behaviors staff, faculty, and students.

 Undergraduate Research Assistant Opportunities

-Please visit the following link for more information on responsibilities and to apply to be an undergraduate research assistant in our lab.
+Please visit the following link for more information on responsibilities and to apply to be an undergraduate research assistant in our center.

 Center for Overcoming Problem Eating (COPE Lab)